google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 where media is played on a regular basis.
 When it is high enough, media playback is allowed to autoplay on desktop only.

-Note: You can [enable MEI] by running Chrome with the `MediaEngagementBypassAutoplayPolicies` and `PreloadMediaEngagementData` switches.

 User's MEI is available at the <i>chrome://media-engagement</i> internal page.

 <figure>